 “Wow, that is heavy.
 I’m amazed.
 And I see from the bag that you’re giving it to the County Children’s Shelter for Homeless Kids, right?”

-“All except ten percent that we get to keep, and we’ll take it to the shelter tomorrow,” Travis replied.
+“All except ten percent that we get to keep.
+We’ll take the rest of it to the shelter tomorrow,” Travis replied.

 “Have you weighed the bags?”
 Norm’s dad asked.